-Looks and works like a charger, so no one would expect it's also a hidden camera.
-Extremely easy to use — just plug it in and start recording.
-Has WiFi connectivity and is compatible with an app that's user-friendly and works with IOS and Android.
-Two-year warranty.
+Conceals a camera and is also a functioning charger.
+Extremely easy to use—just plug it in and start recording.
+Features WiFi connectivity and is compatible with an app that's user-friendly and works with iOS and Android.

 Occasional issues connecting to WiFi and with malfunctioning motion detection have been reported.
 Instructions aren't clear.

-Rare reports of batteries that don't hold a charge.
+Rare reports of batteries that don't hold charge.
 May have difficulty pairing with some iPhones.

 There was a point when security systems were cost prohibitive.
-You only invested in one if you needed to monitor something of considerable value.
 Now, whether you want to keep an eye on packages being delivered to your front porch or you just want to see what kind of critters scamper around your yard at night, you can.
 Technology has advanced and drastically dropped in price, putting hidden cameras in a range that anyone can afford.

-But what features are most desirable in a hidden camera?
-Which cameras offer the best value?
+What features are most desirable in a hidden camera?
 Do you need any special knowledge to get your camera up and running on your home WiFi network?
 Where should you position one to get the most out of it?

 How you plan on using your hidden camera will determine the one that is right for you.
 So, before you begin your quest for the best, you'll need to answer the following three questions.